 At first, this might not sound like anything spectacular.
 After all, we have all been to a photo booth or two in our lives before, so what’s so special about this one?
 Well, the photo booth at the Ace Hotel in Portland is ancient.
 We are talking photographic technology from a hundred or so years ago.
 It uses the same process that was used way back when silver film was the rage.

-You have to wait for hours for the images to develop and it will be dripping wet when it shoots out of the booth.
-It is quite an experience like no other.
-Do you feel like taking a journey back in time?
-Leave your iPhone in your room and take selfies in the photo booth at Ace Hotel.
+You have to wait just a few minutes for the images to develop and it is quite an experience, so leave your iPhone in your room and take selfies in the photo booth at Ace Hotel.

 16. ✦ Sit Ringside at a Roller Derby Bout

 A roller derby bout at Rose City Rollers is filled with hard hits, fast feet and sometimes accented with alterations between the female players.
 This rowdy indoor sport will get your heart pumping while you root for your favorite team member.

 17. ✦ Pose with the Paul Bunyan Statue

 18. ✧ Feel the Peace at the Grotto

 For all intents and purposes, the Naked Bike Ride has a good course behind it; it shows and garners support for human powered transportation thus minimizing our carbon footprint.
 That being said, this clothing-optional event is a spectacle the likes of which you probably haven’t seen…ever.